Bartaaaaa/Bartaaaaa/README.md

 A full-stack personal finance dashboard that aggregates, analyzes, and visualizes your investment transactions and portfolio performance in real time.
 Built with **Java, Spring Boot, and Angular**.

 ### 📊 [Candidate Style Website](https://github.com/Bartaaaaa/SR10_Projet)
 A platform that allows companies to post job offers and candidates to apply for them.
-Built with **fullstack technologies** to manage applications efficiently.
+Built with NodeJs, and designed on Figma.

 ### 🎮 [Schotten-Totten Game](https://github.com/Bartaaaaa/Schotten-Totten-Game_)
 A C++ board game including **terminal UI**, AI opponent, and multiplayer mode.
-Focused on algorithmic gameplay and interactive features.

 ---